#1 Ranked Children’s Hospital by U.S. News & World Report

-After a child is evaluated to determine if transplant is the best treatment option, the team informs the family of the results.
-They also communicate these findings to the child’s primary care physician and other referring specialists.
-In all of these situations, the liver transplant team works closely with the family and the child’s physicians to develop a coordinated care plan.
+When the evaluation is complete, the transplant team informs the family of the results.
+They also communicate these results to the child’s primary care physician and local nephrologist.
+In all of these situations, the kidney transplant team works closely with the family and the child’s physicians to develop a coordinated care plan.

-If a decision has been made that a deceased donor liver transplant is the most appropriate treatment option, the child will be “listed” on a national computer system, United Network of Organ Sharing (UNOS) as a potential transplant recipient.
-UNOS matches organ donors by weight and blood type with individuals waiting for a new liver.
+When it is determined that a deceased donor kidney transplant is the most appropriate treatment option, the child will be “listed” on a national computer system, United Network of Organ Sharing (UNOS)as a potential transplant recipient.
+UNOS matches organ donors by weight and blood type with individuals waiting for a new kidney.

-UNOS receives data from hospitals and medical centers throughout the country, regarding adults and children who need organ transplants.
-The Pediatric Transplant Center is responsible for sending the data to UNOS and updating them as the child’s condition changes.
+UNOS receives data about patients who need organ transplants from all over the country and places them on a waiting list.
+The Pediatric Transplant Center will send the data to UNOS and update them as the child’s condition changes.
 Criteria have been developed to ensure that all people on the waiting list are judged fairly as to the severity of their illness and the urgency of receiving a transplant.
-Once UNOS receives the data from local hospitals, people waiting for a transplant are placed on a waiting list and given a “status” code.
-The people in most urgent need of a transplant are placed highest on the status list and are given first priority when a donor liver becomes available.

-The Liver Transplant Program has surgeons and physicians available 365 days a year, 24 hours a day and seven days a week to provide program coverage.
-A transplant surgeon or transplant physician is readily available to facilitate organ acceptance, procurement and implantation as well as to address urgent patient issues.
+The Kidney Transplant Program has surgeons and physicians available 365 days a year, 24 hours a day and seven days a week.
+A kidney transplant surgeon or physician is available to facilitate organ acceptance, procurement and implantation and address urgent patient issues.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”